-The Panel finds that the disputed domain name <NOVARTISPHARMA-SERVICES.COM> is confusingly similar to the trademarks of the Complainant.
-The domain name <NOVARTISPHARMA-SERVICES.COM> (hereinafter referred to as the "Disputed Domain Name"), which was registered on September 9, 2022 (according to the Registrar Verification), incorporates entirely the Complainant's well-known, registered trademarks NOVARTIS with generic indications "pharma" and "services".
-The Disputed Domain Name in its structure directly refers to the Complainant, its trademark and business.
-Moreover, previous UDRP panels have stated that the NOVARTIS trademark is well-known, especially for the pharmaceutical business.
-Therefore is the generic term "Pharma" in combination with NOVARTIS an amplification of Complainants rights (inter alia, Novartis AG v.
+The Panel finds that the Disputed Domain Name <NOVARTISSTAFFINGONLINE.COM> (hereinafter referred to as the "Disputed Domain Name") is confusingly similar to the trademarks of the Complainant.
+The Disputed Domain Name , which was registered on August 31, 2023 (according to the Registrar Verification), incorporates entirely the Complainant's well-known, registered trademark NOVARTIS with generic indications "staffing" and "online".
+The Disputed Domain Name in its structure directly refers to the Complainant, its trademark and business, here the hiring department.
+Moreover, previous UDRP panels have stated that the NOVARTIS trademark is well-known, especially for the pharmaceutical business (inter alia, Novartis AG v.
 Domain Admin, Privacy Protection Service INC d/b/a PrivacyProtect.org,/ Sergei Lir, WIPO Case No. D2016-1688).

-The addition of the gTLD ".com" does not add any distinctiveness to the Disputed Domain Name.
+The addition of the Gtld ".com" does not add any distinctiveness to the Disputed Domain Name.
 See as an example the WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), paragraph 1.11. as well as the International Business Machines Corporation v.
 Sledge, Inc. / Frank Sledge WIPO Case No. D2014-0581 where the Panel stated the following: "In addition, it is generally accepted that the addition of the top-level suffix in the domain name (e.g., ".com") is to be disregarded under the confusing similarity test".
-The same reasoning should apply in the current case. Β.
+The same reasoning should apply in the current case.